 In December 2017, Fraser Riverkeeper officially joined Swim Drink Fish Canada to combine efforts in our shared mission to ensure swimmable, drinkable, fishable waters for all.

 Swim Drink Fish is a registered Canadian charity established in 2001.
 Today, we represent a movement of nearly 4 million people in communities where access to clean water is threatened.
 We teach water literacy, support grassroots efforts to combat beach closures, drinking water threats, and disappearing habitats.
 We also aim to ensure that everyone has access to clean water for swimming, drinking, and fishing.

-Our flagship projects inspire people to know and safeguard their local waters using citizen science and communications technology.
+Our flagship projects inspire people to know and safeguard their local waters using community science and communications technology.
 We work closely with other local Waterkeepers across Canada, including Fraser Riverkeeper, North Saskatchewan Riverkeeper, and Lake Ontario Waterkeeper, to implement a variety of programs to archive and share stories, data, and evidence collected by these communities.